mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - Ensure wiki projects & responsibilities are up-to-date

 ## 2023-07-07
+- Caught up with email, Matrix, and GitHub (various responses and follow ups)

 ### Meetings
 - Core team social event
 - How to Raise Money workshop session
+- Planning meeting with Ghislaine

 ## 2023-07-06
 - Caught up with email and GitHub